On this page you will find tips and tricks on managing your references to literature, data and other sources.

 There are dozens of dedicated reference management tools.
 The best known and most widely used are:

-- Mendeley, a free tool useful when you are working with full texts.
+A free tool useful when you are working with full texts.
 Learn more about Mendeley in our LibGuides.

-- Zotero, a free tool with very good ability to recognise and capture bibliographical data on webpages.
+A free tool with very good ability to recognise and capture bibliographical data on webpages.
 Learn more about Zotero in our LibGuides.

-- RefWorks, a complete tool, licensed by Utrecht University, supported by many search engines and databases.
+A complete tool, licensed by Utrecht University, supported by many search engines and databases.
 Learn more about RefWorks in our LibGuides.

-- EndNote, also very complete with almost unlimited sharing functions.
+Also a very complete tool with almost unlimited sharing functions.
 This tool is licensed by Utrecht University as well.
 Learn more about EndNote in our LibGuides.

 How reference management tools can help you

 - Collect bibliographic data from search engines and databases

 - Save and store full text files such as PDFs

 - Organise references in (smart) folders, use tags etc.